 Ability to interact and communicate with a diverse group of student, staff, faculty and to develop strong working relationships with colleagues, staff, students and general public.

 Knowledge of Microsoft systems; knowledge of Colleague and Slate preferred.

 Ability to work required evening and Saturday hours.

-Valid Illinois driver's license; ability to travel regularly to colleges, college and career fairs and businesses and provides own vehicle.
+Ability to travel regularly to colleges, college and career fairs and businesses and provides own vehicle.